Fast read

 Suppose you are installing a solar system without batteries.
 In that case, a feed-in tariff offers the ability to receive an income for excess solar generated that would otherwise go to waste.
 So it is worth researching the feed-in tariffs available from different retailers in your area to determine the best option rate and plans for your situation.

-This can be particularly valuable if you are on the time-of-use tariffs and being charged in the vicinity of 50-60c per kWh during these periods.
+This can be particularly valuable if you are on time-of-use tariffs and your electricity provider charges around 50-60c per kWh during these periods.

-If you want to make sure you get the best feed-in tariff for your particular region, consider installing the Solar Analytics Monito Software.
+To ensure you receive the best feed-in tariff for your specific region, consider installing the Solar Analytics Monitor Software.
 They offer a program called Plan Optimiser which will use your existing real consumption and solar generation data to calculate and recommend the best energy plan in your region.

 In summary